OzAmram/LundReweighting/README.md

 - The 4-vectors of the AK8 jets one is reweighting
 - The 4-vectors and PDG ID's of the gen-level quarks which are defining the prongs of the jet
 - The 4-vectors of PF candidates contained inside the AK8 jet

+The `example_NanoV15.py` script shows how all of these ingredients can be obtained directly from the NanoAOD.

 The main piece of the correction, the data/MC Lund Jet Plane ratio and systematic uncertainties, can be found as ROOT files in the `data` directory.
 There is one version for